bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 54°
-- mist
+- overcast clouds
-- 85% humidity
+- 83% humidity
-- 15 mph wind
+- 12 mph wind

 No precipitation in the past 24 hours